antimodular/Brief-chronology-of-technological-culture-in-Mexico/README.md

 [RAFAEL LOZANO-HEMMER](http://lozano-hemmer.com) · Feburary 1, 2023

 This is an incomplete and idiosyncratic list of intersections of technology and culture in Mexico compiled by Rafael Lozano-Hemmer and Tracy Valcourt.
+It was originally written to accompany the exhibition “Rafael Lozano-Hemmer: TECHS-MECHS” at Gray Area Art Center in San Francisco.
+It includes contributions from before 1980.

 ---